seancdavis/seancdavis-com/www/src/posts/2022-01-24-headless-cms-multichannel.md

 But that's exactly what we're working on at Stackbit!
 Our product can integrate with CMSs like Contentful and Sanity to provide a visual interface for making changes to each individual site.
 This way, all your data can still live in the CMS, but Stackbit provides an interactive means for editing that data — to know exactly what you're affecting on the front end(s).

-Say hello to <hello@stackbit.com> and we'll help you get started with a multi-channel CMS integration.
+[Say hello](https://www.stackbit.com/contact/) and we'll help you get started with a multi-channel CMS integration.